 WHAT ESM COMPANIES are SAYing

 "97% of our products are exported overseas, so we are a truly internationally focused company.
-Having an ISE listing has enhanced our visibility with investors and customers"
+Having an ESM listing has enhanced our visibility with investors and customers"

 Is the ESM right for my company?

 An ESM company needs to have a minimum market capitalisation of €5m.
 Unlike the Main Securities Market (MSM), a three year trading record is not required and no minimum level of shares must be made available to the public.